So many project managers don’t know where to start. They’re left wondering what their goals are, and it makes the job a lot harder than it should be.

-Poor communication also causes ineffective results and unclear ideas about the project’s deliverables.
+And causes ineffective results and unclear ideas about the project.

-This guide will clarify the steps in project management (PM) and make sure PM best practices are clear.
+This guide will crystalize the steps in project management (PM) making sure best practices are clear.

-This walk through the project lifecycle will give you confidence as you navigate you through your project from start to finish.
+This easy stroll through the project lifecycle will give you unwavering confidence while you go through your project from start to finish.

 Why Project Management Is So Important

-Project management is the art and science of coming up with a structured plan to eliminate a problem, create a unique product or service, or deliver a specified outcome.
+Project management is the art constructing plan to eliminate a problem, create a unique product or service, or deliver a specified outcome.

 Other benefits—like a clear understanding of project roles across the whole team, identifying specified resources available to the team, and faster detection of inefficiencies— will guide team members down a clear path of knowing what needs to be done.
 And, solid project management eases stakeholders minds, knowing they can see a clear plan.